AbdulazizAlshehri/ML-CNN-Transfer-Learnning-CarMakeClassification/README.md

 ## Augmentation

-Due to the small number of training data image-augmentation applied to it (i.e. scaling, rotation, brightness), for example the following image:
+Due to the small number of training data image-augmentation applied to the training data (i.e. scaling, rotation, brightness) to avoide overfitting, for example the following image:
 </br>
 <img src="Graphs/Augmentation_original.jpg" height="140">